nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">
   :exclamation: <b>Important:</b> <br/>
-Duplicate fosterers cannot be added; this is detected by the fosterer's name.</br>
-e.g. <code>"Anne Tay"</code> is the same person as <code>"anne tay"</code> and <code>"anne     tay"</code>.
+Duplicate fosterers cannot be added; this is detected by the fosterer's name. e.g. <code>"Anne Tay"</code> is the same person as <code>"anne tay"</code> and <code>"anne     tay"</code>.
 </div>